How to launch your first cold outreach campaign

 In campaign settings, go to Sending options → Campaign duration and turn on Stop after a company reply.

-Launch the campaign and monitor results
+Launch and monitor results

 After launch, check your campaign metrics daily.
 Your early results show whether you can scale, pause, or adjust the campaign.